kameko/Caesura.Actors/README.md

 ## Copyright and license

 Caesura.Actors is copyright 2019 Kameko.
-Caesura.Actors is licensed under the Microsoft Public License (MS-PL).
+All images and logos are copyright 2019 Kameko.
+Source code is licensed under the Microsoft Public License (MS-PL).

 ## Usage